Weeks After Stopping Oxycodone

 Weeks after stopping Oxycodone, I went to see my pain specialist.
-Telling her I had stopped the opioid, and that’s when I found out I had been opioid dependent according to her.
+Telling her I had stopped the opioid, and that’s when I found out I had been coping with opioid

 Yes, I had gone through physical withdrawals but had not had the mental cravings as I do for my cigarettes.
 I spoke to her of the anger and mild depression, and she surprised me!